BU-CS320/Fall-2018/notes/proof/README.md

 Proofs have the potential to make programing easier.
 However, some combination of automation, user interface, theory, and informal convincing needs to happen first

-If you have questions, or are interested in working on this.
-Drop me an email, or stop by my office hours.
+If you have questions, or are interested in working on this then drop me an email, or stop by my office hours.

 ## Where to go from here?